pfdubois/BridgeBidding/source/Preliminaries.rst

 Send corrections by indicating section and nearby content, rather than by page number, as the latter depends on the rendering device, unless using the PDF.
+Since the book is revised fairly often, the only "versioning" I am doing is the date, so please include that date (visible near the top of the opening page in the web version) with your corrections.

 You can contribute additions such as examples and quizzes for chapters by sending a plain text file.
 Extra points for using reStructuredText markup.